dskvr/Pyrosphere/readme.md

 - The sphere will blink once, this means it is setting up, and has successfully loaded the animations off the SD card.
 - Enjoy!

+# Notes
+- Was coded with Tab Size set as 2...
+You will thank me later.

 # Todo
 - Port code to be functional with 2013 shift registers.